Yankees vs. Mariners Player Props Betting Odds

 Rodríguez Stats

-- Julio Rodriguez has put up 69 hits with 14 doubles, a triple, 12 home runs and 20 walks.
+- Julio Rodriguez has recorded 69 hits with 14 doubles, a triple, 12 home runs and 20 walks.
 He has driven in 39 runs with 15 stolen bases.

 Rodríguez Recent Games